Updated March 18, 2026

 Behavior

-Beer Stein Theft
+Beer Stein Theft — Criminal Charge

-Oktoberfest grounds and beer gardens across Munich.
+Oktoberfest grounds (bag checks at all exits) and beer gardens across Munich.

 How to avoid